External Identity Management (SSO & IDP User Sync)

 Clicking Manage Directory Sync takes you to the WorkOS Directory Sync portal, which will walk you through the steps to set up Directory Sync:

-Directory Sync Group ↔️ Team Mapping
+IdP Group ↔️ Team Mapping

-When using Group Mapping, Copia recommends the use of Single-Role teams to maximize your ability to control access to Copia resources from your identity provider.
+When using Group <> Team Mapping, Copia recommends the use of Single-Role teams to maximize the access control of Copia resources from your identity provider.
 If you enable both of these features, you can control a user's access level in Copia simply by assigning them to a group in your Identity Provider.

 If you do not use Single-Role teams, users will be assigned Read access to their mapped teams, and team admins will have to set each team member's permissions on an individual basis

-SAML-Attribute-Based Group ↔️ Team Mapping
+SAML Attribute-Based Group ↔️ Team Mapping

 Team Mapping Updates: Updates to team mapping occur only when a user logs in, meaning there are no real-time changes or updates.
 We recommend using SCIM, as it ensures all mappings stay up to date by syncing data from the identity provider after a user signs up.